-Methylphenidate is a form of stimulant medication, also known as methylphenidylacetate hydrochloride.
+Methylphenidate is a form of medication known as a central nervous system (CNS) stimulant.
+It is also known as methylphenidylacetate hydrochloride or MPH.

-It is sold under various brand names including Attenta, Concerta, Metadate, Methylin, Ritalin and Rubifen.
+Methylphenidate is sold under various brand names including Attenta, Concerta, Equaysym, Medikinet, Metadate, Methylin, Ritalin and Rubifen.

-Some people believe that methylphenidate can be used with some individuals with autism to reduce problem behaviours, such as hyperactivity, impulsivity and inattention.
+Some people believe that methylphenidate can be used with some individuals on the autism spectrum to reduce problem behaviours, such as hyperactivity, impulsivity and inattention.

 Please read our Disclaimer on Autism Interventions